 14. Will my login credentials change?

 No. Your username, password, and any 2-factor authentication process in place for your existing account will remain active following migration.
 If you have an existing IBSJ account, your account number will not change.
-If you do not have an IBSJ account and we create a new one for you, you will receive a a new account ID.
+If you do not have an IBSJ account and we create a new one for you, you will receive a new account ID.

 IB offre tre tipi di conti cointestati: “Comunione con diritto di reversibilità”, “Comunione pro indiviso” e infine “Comunione dei beni”.
 Ciascuno di questi tipi di conto cointestato è disponibile solamente per due titolari di conto.